How to Grow a Carolina Reaper Plant

 Growing a Carolina Reaper Plant is pretty easy and like other peppers and vegetables, you can grow them at home.
 Carolina Reapers like other super hot peppers need a warm germination period and need an even longer growing season with lots of sun to produce those hottest pods in the world.

-Also Read: How to Grow Zucchini: 3 Tips to Grow the Best Zucchini
+Also Read: How to Grow Basil

 What seed starting method to use?